hydroper-jet/lang/spec/1.0/source/src/definitions/interface-definition.md

 **Semantics**

+The interface block must only contain function definitions.

 *Nesting*: nested interfaces are not allowed.
 Interfaces are only allowed in package blocks and top-level blocks.

 ## Interface attributes